Bethegnt/chai-aur-js/08_events/notes.md

 "e" is often used as a variable name for the event object. and you can choose any name you prefer (e.g., "event" or "evt") to represent the event object.

-some important and mostly used events :- let's go through each of the properties and concepts related to events with examples:
+some important and mostly used events :-

 1. **Type**:
    - **Description**: The `type` property represents the type of the event, indicating what kind of event has occurred.